-PH Impedance Testing in Chicago
+PH Impedance Testing in Chicago, IL

 There are multiple types of tests that your gastroenterologist may perform in order to confirm a diagnosis of gastroesophageal reflux disease (GERD) or other common gastric conditions.
 One such assessment is known as the esophageal pH test.